 Illinois online colleges are seeing more and more students because of their advantages over a traditional college in Illinois and in general.
 One prime example is the benefit of an online degree for working adults.
 Often, people feel like they’re stuck at a job they can’t get out of because they don’t have the time to further their education.
 However, Illinois online colleges give students the ability to complete school work on their own time around their work schedule.

 The economy of Illinois is changing.
 It’s transitioning from agriculture and manufacturing to a more business-oriented economy.
 Jobs in finance, technology, and business are where a majority of jobs are today.
-This leaves people who remain in manufacturing and agricultural with the issue of job instability.
+This leaves people who remain in manufacturing and agriculture with the issue of job instability.
 These individuals may opt to earn an online degree while they work though, so they can ensure they have a job in times when the popularity of certain fields is diminishing.

 Methodology: Ranking the Best Online Colleges in Illinois

-In the list below colleges are ranked using the Value Colleges Best Value ranking system, which evaluates a university’s success by their tuition costs and return on investment.
+In the list below colleges are ranked using the Value Colleges Best Value ranking system, which evaluates a university’s success by their tuition costs and returns on investment.
 Additionally, all universities must be fully accredited to be considered for the ranking.
 All colleges listed are located in the state of Illinois.

 1. Southern Illinois University – Carbondale

 Southern Illinois University – Carbondale’s online program prides itself in making education accessible to students around the world.
-Online programs follow the exact same curriculum as in classroom programs, allowing students who solely do their coursework online to have a similar experience to students on campus.
+Online programs follow the exact same curriculum as in-classroom programs, allowing students who solely do their coursework online to have a similar experience to students on campus.
 SIU offers coursework for bachelor’s degrees, master’s degrees, certificate programs, and non-certificate programs.
 This online program is ideal both for students who wish to earn a degree and for professionals who are looking to advance in their careers or move on to a new industry.

 SIU prides itself on making education accessible to a wide variety of students.
 The school is known for its caring faculty who provide an instructional style that leaves you feeling proud of your work.
 When you take classes online with SIU, your professors will be just as accessible to you as they would be if you were on campus.
 SIU is a nationally ranked public research university, giving students access to the latest developments in their chosen field.